ppy/osu-wiki/news/2018/2018-06-17-project-loved-week-of-june-17th.md

 [Yooh - LiFE Garden (short Ver.)](https://osu.ppy.sh/beatmapsets/436217) by ::pocket-Gao::{ user=3162182 } et al.\
 *written by ::Kamikaze::{ user=2124783 }*

 Our last pick comes from a pretty well-known charter, creator of maps like Violet Soul, ::pocket-Gao::{ user=3162182 }!
 He is mostly notable for his 8K charts, although this chart, LiFE Garden by Yooh, definitely stands out.
 This chart is running at 149BPM, and while it's not the highest of tempos, it's fairly difficult technically.
-Featuring full spreads of 4K and 8K, with guest difficulties by charters such as dosyeru, ::Critical\_Star::{ user=3793196 }, [Crystal](https://osu.ppy.sh/users/1646397) & ::ExNeko::{ user=7590894 } it provides challenge to both newcomers and more advanced players.
+Featuring full spreads of 4K and 8K, with guest difficulties by charters such as dosyeru, ::Critical\_Star::{ user=3793196 }, ::Crystal::{ user=1646397 } & ::ExNeko::{ user=7590894 } it provides challenge to both newcomers and more advanced players.

 It is a classic, really well designed set for a more uncommon keymode and I believe that it's a good candidate for the Loved category!